MohimenMG/Learning-management-system/readme.md

 - **Dashboards:** Student Demographics, Schedule, Student Assessments, and Exams.
 ![](4-Report%20Documents/media/schedule.png)

 > Note the Dashboard views are available in the Notes' folder reporting queries notebook

 ## Conclusion
-This documentation provides a comprehensive overview of the LMS, including requirement analysis, database mapping, mock data generation, importing mock data, and reporting.
-By aligning system functionalities with user roles and incorporating dynamic reporting tools, the LMS aims to streamline educational activities and enhance learning outcomes.
+This documentation provides a comprehensive overview of an operational database for a Learning Management System (LMS), including its requirement analysis (functionalities), database mapping, mock data generation, mock data migration, and finally operational and analytics reporting.
+By aligning system functionalities with user roles and incorporating dynamic reporting tools, the LMS streamlines educational activities and enhance learning outcomes.